ncx-co/sentinel_mosaic_qgis_plugin/README.md

   --sh_client_secret '<sh_client_secret>'
 ```

+Full command is available in LastPast under "Sentinel Hub Authentication".

 The plugin can be added to QGIS by downloading the
 [zip file](https://github.com/SilviaTerra/sentinel_mosaic_qgis_plugin/releases/download/v0.1/SentinelMosaicTester.zip)
 at the v0.1 release page and installing via the QGIS Plugin Manager